SamirOsAbdalla/cluster/README.md

 Task information includes comments, task creation details, and assigned member status' for that task.
 Each task member has a status of either "In Progress" or "Completed" for a task.

-## Inbox

-Each user has an inbox that contains invites from other users to join a group.